freelancing-people/content/Interviews/Spatie/01 - Spatie Consultancy.md

 There are all kinds of blogs.
 Some people only write original articles, some only link to other people's blogs, and of course, there's the combination (what my blog is real).

 My advice is just to start a blog, get your first out there as quickly as possible.
-Changes are that you'll get a small (or if you're lucky, big) reaction for your audience.
+The chances are that you'll get a small (or if you're lucky, big) reaction for your audience.
 If you feel motivated enough to do it again, do so...

 ### What advice would you give the freelancers/agencies who are struggling to achieve financial security and be truly independent?